Azure-Samples/ms-identity-javascript-angular-tutorial/4-Deployment/README.md

 ### Update authentication configuration parameters (TodoListSPA)

 1. In your IDE, locate the `TodoListSPA` project.
-Then, open `TodoListSPA\src\app\auth-config.json`.
+Then, open `SPA\src\app\auth-config.ts`.
 2. Find the key for **redirect URI** and replace its value with the address of the web app you published, for example, [https://TodoListSPA.azurewebsites.net](https://TodoListSPA.azurewebsites.net).
 3. Find the key for **web API endpoint** and replace its value with the address of the web API you published, for example, [https://TodoListAPI.azurewebsites.net/api](https://TodoListAPI.azurewebsites.net/api/todolist).

 ## Explore the sample

-1. Open your browser and navigate to your deployed client app's URI, for instance: `https://reactspa1.z22.web.core.windows.net/`.
+1. Open your browser and navigate to your deployed client app's URI, for instance: `https://angularspa1.z22.web.core.windows.net/`.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flow.
-1. Select the **Profile** button on the navigation bar.
-This will make a call to the Microsoft Graph API.
-1. Select the **HelloAPI** button on the navigation bar.
-This will make a call to your web API.

 ![Screenshot](./ReadmeFiles/screenshot.png)